jue89/node-partybus/README.md

    * ```stopDiscovery```: Will be called by *Party Bus* if discovery shall be stopped.

 You do not have to implement the discovery by yourself if you don't want to.
 Check out the *Tube Mail* discovery libraries - they are fully compatible:
- * *tubemail-mdns*: Discovers other peers on the local network using mDNS / DNS-SD.
+ * [tubemail-mdns](https://github.com/jue89/node-tubemail-mdns): Discovers other peers on the local network using mDNS / DNS-SD.
- * *tubemail-dht*: (Ab)uses the Bittorrent DHT for discovering peers on the internet.
+ * [tubemail-dht](https://github.com/jue89/node-tubemail-dht): (Ab)uses the Bittorrent DHT for discovering peers on the internet.
 TBH: This feels a little bit magical :) Don't forget to forward the ports if you are forced to have your peer behind some *evil* NAT.

 Resolved ```bus``` is an instance of Bus.